My name is Melody Pierce and I am an eating disorder coach/advocate for healthy relationships with food and our bodies.

-3. Andy Hull Sunshine Foundation: unfortunately I lost one of my classmates to suicide my junior year of high school.
+3. Andy Hull Sunshine Foundation: unfortunately I lost one of my classmates to suicide during my junior year of high school.
 His mother, LeAnn Hull, created this foundation to continue Andy's legacy and raise awareness for suicide.
 Little did LeAnn know, she would end up saving my life.
 When LeAnn spoke at my school a short 6 months after Andy's passing, she shared with us a 'You Matter' message.
 After that presentation, I knew there was no more half-assing recovery and that my life truly did matter.
-That evening my recovery journey changed for the better and I am honored to now be the secretary and board member for this organization.
+That evening my recovery journey changed for the better and I am honored to now be the president and board member for this organization.
 I also travel with LeAnn and present my story along with Andy's to schools and community members on a national level.

 4. Recovery Rising: during my education at Arizona State University, I became a board member for Recovery Rising which is a collegiate recovery program and community.
 This group held alcoholics anonymous, eating disorder anonymous, and narcotics anonymous meetings on campus, as well as other events.
 We have also worked to provide off-campus housing to support the recovery of students and stress that receiving a degree with a sober mindset is possible.

 Now that you know a little bit about these passion projects of mine, here's some information about why I am qualified to be your coach.

 - Eating Disorder Intuitive Therapy (EDIT) certified coach.